 Espero ter ajudado minimamente.
 De resto, ficou muito bom! 👍 Parabéns!

-Marked as helpful0 - @FranciscoMiSubmitted about 2 months agoWhat are you most proud of, and what would you do differently next time?
+Marked as helpful0 - @FranciscoMiSubmitted 2 months agoWhat are you most proud of, and what would you do differently next time?

 I finally understood how media queries work to make a responsive design.
 Next time I will try flexbox and grid.